koding/kite.js/README.md

 _Warning:_ This is not yet stable, and should not be depended upon at this time.

-a kite client library for the browser and node.js
+A [Kite](https://github.com/koding/kite) client library for the browser and node.js

 # installation